 0<C<1

-In this model, A is a retention factor representing how much of the strategy (s) is retained from one trial to the next, and C is the proportion of the error that is corrected for on each stride.
+This model assumes that individuals remember some proportion (A) of their explicit strategy.
+For example, when a participant aims for the target, they would remember the general area where they aimed previously. (s) Participants also correct a proportion (C)of the error on each stride.
 As this is a strategic, or voluntary, process, we assume that s is equal to zero when the visual feedback (VF) is turned off and the participants are instructed to walk normally.

 Use-dependent learning (w) occurs in parallel with strategy and becomes biased towards the current motor output (x).
 E represents the retention factor for use-dependent learning and F is the use-dependent learning rate.
-Note that the update is a function of the motor output, as opposed to an error signal:
+Here, the update is a function of the motor output which, in this experiment, changes based on the error signal, due to strategic learning (equation 3), and the slowly evolving use-dependent bias.

 wn+1=E*wn+F*xn (5)